 Using the WordPress Dashboard to Delete WordPress Themes

 The fastest way to delete WordPress themes is through the WordPress admin.

 Head over to the appearance tab and click “themes.”
 Appearance/Themes

-After you’re on this page you’ll see all of your installed themes.
-This may include a lot of the default WordPress themes like Twenty Nineteen if you’ve been using this WordPress install for a long time.
+After you’re on this page, you’ll see all of your installed themes.
+This may include a lot of the default WordPress themes, like Twenty Twenty-Two, if you’ve been using this WordPress install for a long time.

 Just hover over the theme you’d like to delete and hit “Theme Details.”

-Just rinse and repeat for all themes you’d like to remove.
+Just rinse and repeat for all the themes you’d like to remove.

 Deleting WordPress Themes with FTP

-If you don’t have access to the WordPress admin but can access a site’s FTP/SFTP you can quickly delete themes this way as well.
-If you aren’t sure what your FTP information is you can contact your web host to get it.
+If you don’t have access to the WordPress admin but can access a site’s FTP or SFTP, you can also quickly delete themes this way.
+If you aren’t sure what your FTP information is, you can contact your web host to get it.

 Connect to your website’s FTP/SFTP and head to your WordPress install’s themes folder.
 This is located in wp-content>themes here you’ll see all of your installed themes.